UUPCC TRAVEL WAIVER (Read entire statement) updated 12/19

 - Carry your own luggage.

+Travelers should be in good overall health.
 Many of the drugs, treatments, and standards of care that we take for granted in North America are unavailable on these trips.
-We will be traveling far from home.
-There will not be the same level of care available as in North America, and care might be far away from where you will be.
+There will not be the same level of care available as in North America, and care might be far away from your location.
+Bring any needed medications (refrigeration will not be available) and do not travel if you are unable to manage allergies to foods or the environment.

 Romania, Northeast India and the Philippines have diets that are heavy on meat, grains, and/or dairy.
 Gluten-free, lactose-free and vegan diets in particular can be difficult to accommodate.
 If you have a dietary restriction that is significantly threatening to your health, please consider not registering for this pilgrimage.
 If you have dietary needs that are not significantly threatening to your health, our pilgrimages may work for you.
 However, please be very specific in describing your dietary restrictions and needs when you register so we can evaluate our ability to help you meet your dietary needs.
 We need to have a clear and comprehensive understanding when you register so that we can give you an honest assessment of whether the pilgrimage will work for you and so we can plan well in advance with you to accommodate your needs.
 We cannot accommodate dietary restrictions and needs that we don’t know about in advance.
 If you have questions or doubts, please contact the UUPCC Travel Coordinator (firstname.lastname@example.org) before registering.